caiks/WBOT02/README.md

 ./WBOT02 view_fractions model052 10

 ```
 In the case of *model* 52, only around 15% of the *slices* have not reached 85% by the third sibling.
 That suggests that `p` is at least 85%.
-This would imply that `n` is only 8, not 11.
-Worse, the binomial deviation is only 1.04 and the skew has decreased to -0.65.
-These mismatches with normal statistics suggests that a binomial distribution based on the *on-diagonal* to *off-diagonal* ratio is not a good model of the path length distribution while the *model* is incomplete.
+This, however, would imply that `n` is only 8, not 11.
+Worse, the binomial deviation is only 1.04 and the skew decreases to -0.65.
+This mismatch with the normal statistics suggests that a binomial distribution based on the *on-diagonal* to *off-diagonal* ratio is not a good model of the path length distribution while the *model* remains incomplete.

 <a name="Potential_filtered_random_models"></a>